 Chapel Perilous also has Rhodes electric keys, but this time the whole mix has been processed with a lo-fi, vibrato effect.
 Listen to the acoustic piano that comes in after the intro as well as the guitar that comes in later and you can tell the effect is applied to every track.
 For the keys sound, start with the same 20 – BFly Rhodes 2 patch and this time raise the reverb mix level to 9 o’clock.
 Also, activate the chorus and compressor effects, turn up the comp knob to 9 o’clock and lower the chorus knob to 3 o’clock.

-Now to tackle the lo-fi sound, which was probably created by running the tracks through an analogue tape machine, in the style of Mac DeMarco.
+Now to tackle the lo-fi sound, which was probably created by running the tracks through an analogue tape machine.
 We want to do three things: compress it heavily, reduce the low and high frequencies, and add some vibrato.
 We can do most of this in Soundtoys Echoboy, a versatile tape delay plugin.
 Throw Echoboy on the master track and disable the actual delay function by setting mix to 100% and echo time to 0ms.
-Set style to cheap tape, and raise both lowcut and highcut to 9 o'clock, which will lower the bandwidth and make it sound more lo-fi.
+Set style to cheap tape, and raise both lowcut and highcut to 9 o’clock, which will lower the bandwidth and make it sound more lo-fi.
 For the vibrato, go to settings in the wobble section under style edit and make sure the shape is set to sine.

 The track Kokopelli features brooding jazz-influenced chords played on a variety of different keys instruments.
 It opens up with some chromatic chord movements on a darker Rhodes patch.
 To recreate it in Lounge Lizard, start with the patch 7 – NE3 Rhodes, turn on the compressor effect and dial in some light compression, then disable the tremolo effect by turning rate down to 0.